-1 Introduction
+1. Introduction

-The new millennium marked a major change in German nationality law.
-The nationality law of 1913 (Reichs- und Staatsangehörigkeitsgesetz), valid from the German Empire to the Third Reich and the Federal Republic and subject to many changes and amendments, was replaced by the Nationality Act, which came into force on 1 January 2000.
+The turn of the millennium marked an important change in German nationality law.
+The Nationality Law of 1913 (Reichs- und Staatsangehörigkeitsgesetz), valid from the German Empire to the Third Reich and the Federal Republic and subject to many changes and amendments, was replaced by the Nationality Act,2 which came into force on 1 January 2000.

 The new nationality law was the result of a highly controversial debate between the major political parties in 1998, preceding the federal parliamentary elections.
-Although in many respects still based upon the provisions of the law of 1913, the new nationality law (Staatsangehörigkeitsgesetz) has conformed to the trend of recent European nationality laws by substantially facilitating naturalisation; including a stronger toleration of dual nationality; replacing discretionary regulations with individual rights; introducing new modes of acquisition and, in particular, by introducing a ius soli element into German nationality law.
+Although in many respects still based upon the provisions of the law of 1913, the Nationality Act of 2000 (Staatsangehörigkeitsgesetz) has conformed to the trend of recent European nationality laws by substantially facilitating naturalisation; including a stronger toleration of dual nationality; replacing discretionary regulations with individual rights; introducing new modes of acquisition and, in particular, by introducing a ius soli element into German nationality law.